jiajian-xiao/jiajian-xiao.github.io/index.md

 <img class="profile-picture" src="DSCF3582.jpg">

-My name is Jiajian Xiao.
 I am currently a Research Fellow at TUMCREATE, Singapore.
 My research interests include high-performance computing with a special focus on using heterogeneous hardware to accelerate agent-based simulations, general agent-based modeling & simulation, and smart transportation problems.

 I am a key team member in a number of local (Singapore) and international (collaborating with research entities in Germany and China) research projects.